SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 Once the payment is successfully authorized, the payer is returned to either the `completeUrl` or the `cancelUrl`; depending on the action performed.
-On the page as well as in the `callbackUrl` you need to perform a HTTP `GET` request towards the `id` of the payment to inspect its status.
+On the page as well as in the `callbackUrl` you need to perform an HTTP `GET` request towards the `id` of the payment to inspect its status.

 ## Step 3: Get the transaction state